 Both forms must be completed and submitted before an application can be processed.

-The St Wilfrid’s Supplementary Information Form and prospectus can be obtained from the school or can be downloaded from the link above.
+The St Wilfrid’s Supplementary Information Form can be obtained from the school or can be downloaded from the link above.
 When complete the St Wilfrid’s Supplementary Information Form should be returned to the school with any other documents such as evidence of baptism for Catholic children.
 The Local Authority School Admissions Service will forward your Common Preference Form to St Wilfrid’s.

 If a place is available in the year group applied for, a place will be offered.
 If the school year group is full (280) then no place will be offered.
 Parents and carers have the right of appeal should they not be given a place.